giordi91/giordi91.github.io/content/post/2018-03-07-will-it-mad.md

 ![amdOptimized](../images/01_madd/amdOptimized.jpg)

 As we can see we got the same exact behaviour of the IR.
-Once we re-organized the source code line, we got MAD/FMA being generated.
+Once we re-organized the source code line, we got FMA being generated.

 That is it, end of story..... or ***IS IT?***

 I have not been completely honest in the results I got, on my first test I have gotten AMD to generate MADs for both cases, thinking to myself: clang is awesome.
-Then I started working on this blog posting and generating the screenshots, and something odd happened, I started getting MAD/FMA for both cases even in HLSL IR.
+Then I started working on this blog posting and generating the screenshots, and something odd happened, I started getting FMA for both cases even in HLSL IR.

-I was puzzled, I was sure I was getting ADD/MUL instruction for the original case, how come now I am getting MAD/FMA?
+I was puzzled, I was sure I was getting ADD/MUL instruction for the original case, how come now I am getting FMA?
 Took me a little to figure out what was going on there, I actualy stumbled on it by chance.
 Have a look at those two pieces of code and corresponding disassamblies: